NazaNEYn/Catch-the-Turtle-Game/README.md

 # Catch the Turtle 🐢

-A fun and simple "whack-a-mole" style game built with Python's Turtle graphics library.
-The goal is to click on the turtle as many times as you can before the time runs out!
+An interactive, "whack-a-mole" style arcade game built entirely using Python's built-in turtle library.
+This project is designed to be a clear and educational example of object-oriented programming (OOP) principles, state management, and event-driven programming in a simple game environment.

 ---

 ## Features

-* **Interactive Gameplay:** Click on the turtle when it appears to score points.
+* **Dynamic Gameplay:** A turtle randomly appears at different locations, and your goal is to click it to score points.

-* **Customizable Settings:** Set the screen size, game duration, and turtle appearance speed.
+* **Customizable Settings:** At startup, you can set the screen dimensions, the overall game duration, and the speed at which the turtle moves.

-* **Real-time Timer and Score:** A scoreboard tracks your progress and a countdown timer shows how much time you have left.
+* **Real-time Scoreboard:** A dedicated class manages and displays the player's score and a live countdown timer.

-* **Game Over Screen:** A final score is displayed when the game ends.
+* **Responsive Game State:** The turtle's movement and the timer stop automatically when the game ends.

+* **Object-Oriented Design:** The code is cleanly separated into different classes, each with a specific responsibility, making it easy to read and extend.

 ---